vipbuoy/tiny-project-1/README.md

 rating to a specific location you will mention.
 It has both front-end and back-end.

 ## HOW to use<br />
-step 1: Run the code
+step 1: Run the code<br />
-step 2: connect your device with internet connection step 3: put the source address of your movies step 4: put the address of destination folder where you want to keep movies above a specific imdb rating step 5: put the imdb rating and press on GO
+step 2: connect your device with internet connection<br />
+step 3: put the source address of your movies<br />
+step 4: put the address of destination folder where you want to keep movies above a specific imdb rating<br />
+step 5: put the imdb rating and press on GO<br />